 We offer financial consulting services to small and medium-sized enterprise customers in Asia and North America.
 Our goal is to become an international financial consulting company with clients and offices throughout Asia.
-Since our inception in 2015, the focus of our consulting business has been providing comprehensive going public consulting services designed to help SMEs become public companies on suitable markets and exchanges.
+Since our inception in 2015, the focus of our consulting business has been providing comprehensive going-public consulting services designed to help small and medium-sized enterprises ("SME") become public companies on suitable markets and exchanges.